129th Avenue Road & Safety Improvements

 - Bike lane and crosswalk striping and symbolization

-It is important to note that the City has a robust tree replacement requirement and tree permits are required for any type of tree removal.
+Although there are a lot of us who don’t like to see trees cut down, it is important to note that the City has a robust tree replacement requirement and tree permits are required for any type of tree removal.
 As a recognized Tree City USA, Happy Valley is truly committed to ensuring the City’s tree canopy remains healthy and strong.
-To this end, the City is working closely with the City Arborist to ensure these removal efforts are carried out carefully and comply with the federal regulations of the Migratory Bird Treaty Act (MBTA), which requires any removal be completed prior to Mar.
+To this end, the City has worked closely with the City Arborist to ensure these removal efforts were carried out carefully and complied with the federal regulations of the Migratory Bird Treaty Act (MBTA), which requires any removal be completed prior to Mar.
 1.

 Roadway improvements on 129th Avenue are being funded by a grant issued by Metro.
 Securing these funds was a united effort made possible by not only the City, but by residents from the area, teachers, and business owners, who advocated strongly for these increased safety measures.